openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/readme.txt

 `new_tab` (with a true/false parameter) that will open the document in a new browser tab rather than in the current one.

+`show_thumb` (with a true/false parameter) that will display a featured image (or generated one from the first page of PDF documents) if provided.

+`show_descr` (with a true/false parameter) that will output the entered description if provided.

-Both of these boolean variables can be entered without a value (with default value true).
+All these boolean variables can be entered without a value (with default value true except for `show_thumb` whose default value is false).

 = Block Usage =